meggrooms/Credit_Risk_Analysis/README.md

 # Credit Risk Analysis
 Predicting credit risk using Machine Learning models
 ----
-<BR><BR>

-Overview of the analysis: Explain the purpose of this analysis.

 Results: Using bulleted lists, describe the balanced accuracy scores and the precision and recall scores of all six machine learning models.
 Use screenshots of your outputs to support your results.